 With the growth in the Saudi population over the last 20 years, there has been a substantial increase in healthcare spending.
 Keeping this in mind, the government is developing a close partnership with the private sector towards a paid-through insurance system.

-Prior to 2005, the government paid for all healthcare in Saudi Arabia.
+Before 2005, the government paid for all healthcare in Saudi Arabia.
 It was free for all residents of the Kingdom.
-In 2005, the Saudi government introduced compulsory health insurance requirements for non-nationals and, after that, in 2016, extended it to the Saudi’s working in the private sector.
-There are plans to expand this coverage to other Saudi nationals too.
+In 2005, the Saudi government introduced compulsory health insurance requirements for non-nationals, and in 2016, extended it to Saudis working in the private sector.
+There are plans to expand this coverage to other Saudi nationals, too.

-Healthcare costs for ex-pats will vary and depend on the type of facility they choose and the insurance plan, and the treatment they seek.
+Healthcare costs for ex-pats will vary and depend on the type of facility they choose, the insurance plan they take, and the treatment they seek.

 Health insurance in Saudi Arabia

-The Council for Cooperative Health Insurance (CCHI) administers the country’s insurance system, and it states that all private organizations should provide insurance for their employees and their dependents.
-There are, however, still some companies not providing this coverage to their employees.
+The Council for Cooperative Health Insurance (CCHI) administers the country’s insurance system, and it states that all private organizations should provide insurance for their employees and dependents.
+There are, however, still some companies that do not provide this coverage to their employees.

-Currently, there are 26 health insurance providers operating in Saudi Arabia, with the average premium at SAR 1,759.
+Currently, 26 health insurance providers operate in Saudi Arabia, with an average premium of SAR 1,759.

-Employer-provided insurance will generally provide basic coverage, and will not include dental coverage, etc. It is for this reason that many ex-pats top up their company-provided insurance with an additional policy.
+Employer-provided insurance will generally provide basic coverage and will not include dental coverage, etc. For this reason, many ex-pats top up their company-provided insurance with an additional policy.

 Registering for healthcare as an ex-pat

-Your employer is required to register you for private health insurance and provide you a health insurance card.
-You can use this card to avail private healthcare services and facilities in case of need—services such as doctors, hospitals, or therapy treatments.
+Your employer must register you for private health insurance and provide you with a health insurance card.
+You can use this card to avail yourself of personal healthcare services and facilities in case of need—services such as doctors, hospitals, or therapy treatments.